 New intuitive software and mobile applications, says Kenny Slaught, the owner of one of the most successful property management enterprise in Santa Barbara, are giving investors and builders more options for lending and borrowing opportunities across a variety of real estate asset classes and geographies.
 California’s peer-to-peer lending projects emerged with the adoption of the Jumpstart Our Business Startup (JOBS) Act in 2012, significantly democratizing the ways in which sponsors can raise funds for real estate acquisitions and development.
 The new act allowed the previously banned practice of advertising, openly soliciting private funding from accredited individuals and firms.
 Individuals with a net worth of $1,000,000, excluding ownership of their personal residences, or with an annual income of $200,000 or a household with $300,000 if filed jointly with a spouse, can become an accredited investor.
 The amendments gave allow individual borrowers and lenders to participate in debt and equity financing, where loans generate income in the form of interest, without a sanctioned financial institution involved in the process.
 The online marketplace has created a new way for property owners and funders to browse investment offerings, perform due diligence, and have access to dashboards which track how assets and financial products are performing.

-Technological development has revolutionized America’s real estate industry, making the property management sector more efficient and profitable.
-Platforms that offer numerous online collaborations and –most importantly –workflow automation are increasing in popularity, in large part due to their ability to provide prompt access to accurate and consolidated data and information flow.
-Kenny Slaught, the president and founder of Santa Barbara-based Investec Real Estate Companies, shares his insights into how California developers can best apply innovative models and cyber operations in their business strategies.
+As technological developments revolutionize America’s real estate industry, the property management sector continues to become more efficient and profitable.
+Platforms offering numerous online collaborations and workflow automation are increasing in popularity, in large part due to their important ability to offer prompt access to accurate and consolidated data and information flows.
+Kenny Slaught, president and founder of Santa Barbara-based Investec Real Estate Companies, gives his insight into how California developers can best incorporate innovative models and cyber operations in their business strategies.